top of page

 The Nelson Mandela Metro Municipality is an Auto Capital of South Africa!
 The automotive sector is a strategic and key sector in the Nelson Mandela Bay Metro is a host to Volkswagen, ISUZU, FAW and BAIC and most of the over a 150 vehicle component manufacturers in the province with a vision to advance the capability in auto sector and become the number one auto manufacturer in Africa.

-Buffalo City Metro University
+Buffalo City Metro Municipality

 BCM.jpg